Bajour (musical): Productions

 the Broadway production opened on November 23, 1964 at the Shubert Theatre, and then transferred to the Lunt-Fontanne to complete its 232 performance run.
-Directed by Lawrence Kasha and choreographed by Peter Gennaro, the cast included Nancy Dussault as Emily, Herschel Bernardi as Johnny, Chita Rivera as Anyanka, Gus Trikonis as Steve, Herbert Edelman as the Moyva King, and Mae Questel as Mrs. Kirsten, with Paul Sorvino, Harry Goz, Michael Bennett, and Leland Palmer among the ensemble. $480,000 was invested in the musical and losses were in excess of that.
+Directed by Lawrence Kasha and choreographed by Peter Gennaro. $480,000 was invested in the musical and losses were in excess of that.

 Tony Award nominations went to Dussault for Best Actress in a Musical and Gennaro for Best Choreography.
 An original cast recording was released by Columbia Masterworks in 1964, conducted by Lehman Engel.

 The "Musicals in Mufti" series in New York presented the musical in July 2007.